vijayvenkat/openstack-netscaler-ci/README.rst

 1. You might want to enable the test infrastructure to run tests on a particular changelist.
 This will be handy when you observe that a code submit event got lost and you want to trigger a test offline.
-   Or during the test infrastructure development iteself.
+   Or during the test infrastructure development phase.
-2. You might not want to vote (-1) from the test infrastructure to start with.
+2. You might **not** want to vote (-1) from the test infrastructure to start with.
-   It is best if the testing infrastructure can send you an email and you can inspect the situation before voting -1.
+   It is best if the testing infrastructure can send you an email on -1 cases.
+   You can inspect files manually, once confident, you could trigger the the negatve vote manually.

 Listening to code submission
 -----------------------------
 Openstack has a gerrit_ code review system via which developers submit code.
-Your infrastructure has to listen whenever relavant code patches that are submitted to gerrit_ and trigger tests.
+Your infrastructure has to listen to gerrit, and whenever *relavant* code patches are submitted to gerrit it should trigger tests.

 Use pypi **pygerrit** to listen to events.